cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 services.

-The role and and utility of NDTs may be represented architecturally by following similar principles, e.g. {{ETSI GS ZSM 015}}.
+The role and and utility of NDTs may be represented architecturally by following similar principles, e.g. {{ETSI-GS-ZSM-015}}.
 As described in section 4, an NDT may be represented as encompassing models, data, mapping and interfaces;
 these components then work together and in composition with appropriate other functions or services to deliver overall functional architectures matching specific